SuperFlyTV/sofie-automation-aws-infinidash/README.md

 This library is currently experimental.
 It currently contains (WIP):

-* blog about what has been discovered so far
+* Blog about what has been discovered so far
-* terminology related to the DashCore
+* Terminology related to the DashCore
-* simple prototype application that has been used to use InfiniDash hypervisor for self-governed Docker clusters
+* Simple prototype application that has been used to use InfiniDash hypervisor for self-governed Docker clusters
-* draft typescript interface
+* Draft typescript interface

 ## Abstract